-McGill University’s Centre for Studies on Human Stress at L’Hôpital Louis H. Lafontaine in Montréal is a remarkably helpful resource for those of you who are so chronically stressed day to day that you no longer think this state of being is even abnormal anymore.
+McGill University’s Centre for Studies on Human Stress at L’Hôpital Louis H. Lafontaine in Montréal is a remarkably helpful resource for those of you who are so chronically stressed day to day that you might be convincing yourself that this state of being is “normal”.

-In fact, the World Health Organization has predicted that by 2020, stress-related disorders like heart disease and depression will be in the top two leading causes of disability in adults.
+In fact, the World Health Organization has predicted that stress-related disorders like heart disease and depression will soon be the top two leading causes of disability in adults.
 According to the Centre for Studies On Human Stress, there are three distinct stages of chronic stress.
-See if any of these sound familiar:
+See if any of these feel familiar:

 Stage 1 : The ‘Pepto Bismol®’ stage